The top 10 from Meryl Streep

 Plot:

-Politician bio: An old woman with dementia talks to her deceased husband and remembers the stages of her life: Margaret Thatcher (Oscar for Meryl Streep), British Prime Minister 1979 to 1990.
+Politician bio: An old woman with dementia speaks to her deceased husband and remembers the stages in her life: Margaret Thatcher (Oscar for Meryl Streep), British Prime Minister 1979 to 1990.

 The film by Phyllida Lloyd polarizes, but the grandiose play of the leading actress is beyond question.